uadmin/uadmin/docs/system_reference.rst

 The login page has aligned from right to left.

-Even if you go to any models in the dashboard (example below is Dashboard Menus), it automatically aligns the form from right to left.
+Even if you go to any models in the dashboard (example below is Dashboard Menus), it aligns the form automatically from right to left.

 .. image:: assets/dashboardmenurighttoleft.png

-|

 Well done!
 Now you know how to activate your languages, set it to default, and using RTL (Right-to-left).